BMEidea competition guidelines

 The BMEidea competition is sponsored by the National Collegiate Inventors and Innovators Alliance (NCIIA); Boston Scientific; MD&DI (Medical Device & Diagnostic Industry), a publication of Canon Communications LLC; and Industrial Designers Society of America (IDSA), in partnership with the Biomedical Engineering Society (BMES) and the Council of Chairs of Bioengineering and Biomedical Engineering Programs.

 PLEASE NOTE: A faculty advisor must verify his/her support of this competition entry.
-Applicants will be prompted to verify the support of a faculty advisor in Step 3 of this online competition application tool.
+Applicants will be prompted to verify the support of a faculty advisor in Step 3 of NCIIA's online application tool.
 Please allow several days for the faculty advisor to respond.
 The application CANNOT be submitted without his/her support.

 Graduate and undergraduate student teams at colleges and universities are eligible.
 Each team must include at least one engineering student.
 Teams are encouraged to incorporate members from diverse fields such as business, law, medicine, dentistry, nursing, physical therapy, life sciences, physical sciences, or other related disciplines.
 Projects should focus on a new health-related technology, be invented by students, and address a real clinical need.

 There is a limit of 1 entry per department and up to 3 entries per institution, and it is up to each department to coordinate which entries are submitted.
 Inter-institutional collaborations are also encouraged; we require a faculty advisor from each institution.

 BMEidea competition entries will be judged on the following criteria:

 - Clinical utility